sharetribe/just-enough-git/README.md

 * `git checkout -b [branchname]` creates a new branch
 * `git checkout [branchname]` jumps to another branch
-* In Github, you know how to create a Pull Request from your branch and how to merge it
+* In Github, you know how to create a pull request from your branch and how to merge it

 From the five step branching model, you already master 3 steps: **Branch**, **Pull request** and **Merge**.
 Next we learn how to **Rebase**.